-Direct nerve trauma with a large-gauge sharp bevel needle, injection of local anesthetic solutions intraneurally, or injection of an inappropriate agent are avoidable causes of nerve injury.
+Direct nerve trauma with a large-gauge, sharp-bevel needle injection of local anesthetic solutions intraneurally or injection of an inappropriate agent are avoidable causes of nerve injury.
 Large studies have documented the risk of peripheral nerve injury associated with surgery under general anesthesia.
-Scrupulous documentation of paresthesias elicited during the block and the presence or absence of pain during injection of local anesthetic can be helpful in determining the etiology of postoperative neurological complaints.
-Tourniquet duration and pressure, a description of the patient's position on the operating table (including documentation of efforts to pad vulnerable anatomical sites), and a record of local anesthetic injections by the surgeon should also be part of the permanent anesthesia record.
+Scrupulous documentation of paresthesias elicited during the block as well as the presence or absence of pain during injection of local anesthetic can be helpful in determining the etiology of postoperative neurological complaints.
+Tourniquet duration and pressure, a description of the patient's position on the operating table including documentation of efforts to pad vulnerable anatomic sites, and a record of local anesthetic injections by the surgeon should also be part of the permanent anesthesia record.

 Faulty equipment and technique can cause complications during the performance of a block.
 Attempted withdrawal of an epidural or intrathecal catheter through the needle can result in shearing of the catheter, leaving a portion of it in the epidural or intrathecal space.
-Surgical exploration is not recommended for catheter pieces that are left in the epidural space, although the patient should be informed of the presence of the remnant.
-When the catheter breaks off at or just beneath the surface of the skin during removal, Denise J. Wedel, MD the remnant may serve as a theoretical conduit for bacteria from the surface of the skin into the epidural space; efforts to retrieve the catheter are recommended.
-Inserting the catheter beyond the recommended 2 to 4 cm may result in coiling and subsequent knotting of the catheter in the epidural space.
+Surgical exploration is not recommended for pieces of catheter which are left in the epidural space, though the patient should be informed of the presence of the remnant.
+When the catheter breaks off at or just beneath the surface of the skin during removal the remnant may serve as a theoretical conduit for bacteria from the surface of the skin into the epidural space; efforts to retrieve the catheter are recommended.
+Inserting the catheter beyond the recommended 2-4 cm may result in coiling and subsequent knotting of the catheter in the epidural space.
 This problem will usually present as difficulty in removing the catheter; radicular pain during attempted removal may indicate a knot around a nerve root.
-Epidural catheters have a high tensile strength, it is therefore sometimes possible to apply gentle, continuous traction on the catheter until the knot becomes attenuated enough to allow it to be removed intact.
+Epidural catheters have a high tensile strength, so that it is sometimes possible to apply gentle, continuous traction on the catheter until the knot becomes attenuated enough to allow it to be removed intact.